Reservoir Dogs: Critical reception

-At the film's release at the Sundance Film Festival, film critic Jami Bernard of the New York Daily News compared the effect of Reservoir Dogs to that of the 1895 film L'Arrivée d'un Train en Gare de la Ciotat, when audiences supposedly saw a moving train approaching the camera and ducked.
+At the film's premiere at the Sundance Film Festival, film critic Jami Bernard of the New York Daily News compared the effect of Reservoir Dogs to that of the 1895 film L'Arrivée d'un Train en Gare de la Ciotat, when audiences supposedly saw a moving train approaching the camera and ducked.
 Bernard said that Reservoir Dogs had a similar effect and people were not ready for it.
 Vincent Canby of The New York Times enjoyed the cast and the usage of non-linear storytelling.
 He similarly complimented Tarantino's directing and liked the fact that he did not often use close-ups in the film.
 Kenneth Turan of the Los Angeles Times also enjoyed the film and the acting, particularly that of Buscemi, Tierney and Madsen, and said "Tarantino's palpable enthusiasm, his unapologetic passion for what he's created, reinvigorates this venerable plot and, mayhem aside, makes it involving for longer than you might suspect."
 Critic James Berardinelli was of a similar opinion; he complimented both the cast and Tarantino's dialogue writing abilities.
 Hal Hinson of The Washington Post was also enthusiastic about the cast, complimenting the film on its "deadpan sense of humor".

 Roger Ebert was less enthusiastic, as he felt that the script could have been better and said that the film "feels like it's going to be terrific", but Tarantino's script does not have much curiosity about the characters.
 He also said that Tarantino "has an idea, and trusts the idea to drive the plot."
 Ebert gave the film two and a half stars out of four and said that while he enjoyed it and that it was a very good film from a talented director, "I liked what I saw, but I wanted more."